elifesciences/enhanced-preprints-biorxiv-xslt/README.md

 ### [/src/handle-other-type-refs.xsl](/src/handle-other-type-refs.xsl)

-This xsl seeks to introduce apprioriate `publication-type` values for references, based on what child elements or content is present, so that it can be better decoded by encoda and therefore better rendered by EPP.
+This xsl seeks to introduce approriate `publication-type` values for references, based on what child elements or content is present, so that it can be better decoded by encoda and therefore better rendered by EPP.
 It be inappropriate in some cases to change the `publication-type` (for example when not enough semantic information is provided, or conflicting tags are present as a result of errors), so this xsl will not change all instances.

 Encoda has [certain rules](https://github.com/stencila/encoda/blob/202d8da5e5c3381b318910df1fd8878df4b1456d/src/codecs/jats/index.ts#L1295-L1446) that dictate how a reference is decoded.
 One thing that affects how a reference is decoded is what `publication-type` it is captured as in the XML.
 Typesetters may use the `publication-type` '`other`' when uncertain of what kind of content is being captured as a reference.
 Encoda provides less support for content when it's captured as `publication-type="other"`, resulting in fragmented or missing reference information on EPP.